Now playing: Bad Apple!!

 It should be clear by now that the core of Claveilleur

-observing certain macOS desktop events such as the change of the current input source
+certain macOS desktop events such as the change of the current input source and

 Let’s first try to detect current input source change.
 The problem is, what APIs should I use to achieve that?